 Vitality: 5 (1d8)

 Class Skills: Any, an Expert may select any Skill when gaining a Skill Training Option.
-An Expert may select 12 Skill Training Options at 1st level from the list of Class Skills above at 1st level (if not using a Lifepath).
+An Expert may select 12 Skill Training Options at 1st level (if not using a Lifepath).

 An Expert may select his Options from the list below.